Vladislav Blazhevich: Other Trombone Works

 Blazhevich wrote a number of solo trombone works beyond his concerti, including 5 or 10 Concert Pieces (Note: Sources vary on whether Blazhevich composed 5 or 10 Concert Pieces.
 Friedman reports it was 10, Kharlamov reports 5.
 The only regularly performed Concert Piece is No. 5, which is popular across trombone pedagogy, and is used as a test piece for American All State music camps.) for trombone and piano.
 Concert Piece No. 5 remains popular across Europe and America, and is a common audition piece.
 He also wrote 20 Miniatures for Trombone and Piano, 12 Melodic Etudes and 24 Etudes "Virtuoso".

 Ensemble Works

 Blazhevich also composed a number of works for various trombone ensembles, for the development of ensemble capabilities and orchestra career preparation.
 The works fulfilling this purpose include 38 Concert Duets, 24 Trios and 5 Suites for three trombones, 2 Suites for Trombone Quartet, and two fantasies for 12 trombones or 10 trombones and 2 tubas.

 Blazhevich composed works for wind ensembles, including a Concert March "Stalin's Route," for wind ensemble and Column March for brass band.
 He also arranged Ludwig van Beethoven's 3 Marches (Op.
 45) for wind ensemble.
-In 1937 Blazhevich published School of Collective Playing on Wind Instruments, a pedagogical and training guide to the wind band for "for initial lessons with wind orchestras in workers' clubs, units of the Red Army and military bandmaster classes of technical schools and conservatories".
+In 1937 Blazhevich published School of Collective Playing on Wind Instruments, a pedagogical and training guide to the wind band for "initial lessons with wind orchestras in workers' clubs, units of the Red Army and military bandmaster classes of technical schools and conservatories".